Part blog, part investment newsletter and part investor resource, this website is meant to be a wide-ranging exploration of the markets.

 Investing is a personal passion of mine and this website is a labour of love.
 I spend a lot of time researching the markets and looking for the next great, undervalued opportunity.
 After I’ve finished buying or selling for my own personal portfolio, I see no harm in sharing this information widely.
 With 21 years of experience behind me and a very solid long-term track record, I might even find someone willing to listen to what I have to say.
 Family and friends have been at me for years to write a book or publish an investment newsletter.
 This website is a bit of both.

-Twice a year I will be posting a snapshot of my own personal portfolio, once in January and again in June.
-The fact that I own these stocks in my own portfolio means that I consider them all to be undervalued to a greater or lesser degree.
-Certainly, it would be possible twice a year, to simply buy all the same stocks that I have and sell any that are no longer on the list.
+The mispriced markets portfolio section of this website lists all the stocks I currently own in my own account.
+Any changes I make to my own portfolio will be reflected in this list.
+Certainly, it would be possible to mirror this portfolio by buying and selling the same securities for your own account.
 However, many of these stocks are in smaller companies.
 Often I will buy companies that are struggling or distressed in some way.
 I have, on occasion, lost my entire investment in some companies.
 These stocks would not be appropriate for many investors.
 You should do your own research on these companies and discuss them with your own financial adviser before deciding if they would be a good fit for your own portfolio.
 My intention with this website is to illustrate the kinds of companies I buy and the approach I take to investing.
 Hopefully, there are ideas here that help you in your own stock market adventures.

 What kind of stocks do you buy?